jeesunikim/superdesk/README.md

 # Superdesk

-Indepdent project I built as a student at Fullstack Academy.
+Independent project that I built as a student at Fullstack Academy.
 It's built on MEAN stack.

 ## Folder Structure
 ```